Projeto-Soluti/Front-ON/README.md

 <br>

 ## Assim nasce a SolutiON 🚀
-Link do projeto no Netlify
+Link do projeto no ar:
 https://soluti.netlify.app/

 ### TECNOLOGIAS